-- Continued focus on ensuring the bank supports a culture which promotes accountability, escalating and promptly resolving issues, learns from past experiences, and encourages open communication and transparency on all aspects of risk taking. - Received reporting on the culture of integrity and ethical personal and business conduct.
+- Continued focus on ensuring the bank supports a culture which promotes accountability, escalating and promptly resolving issues, learns from past experiences, and encourages open communication and transparency on all aspects of risk taking. - Throughout the year, received and discussed on-going reporting from the bank's business leaders and a leading professional services firm on reviews related to sales practices.